dagny099/citation-compass/docs/notebooks/04-narrative-presentation.md

 ---

-*This concludes the complete Academic Citation Platform notebook pipeline.
-From network exploration to compelling presentation, you've built both the technical foundation and communication framework for AI-powered research acceleration.*
+*This concludes the complete Citation Compass notebook pipeline.
+From network exploration to presentation, you've built both the technical foundation and communication framework for research analysis.*